STI

 Sexually transmitted infections (STIs) result from bacteria, viruses or parasites and are mainly transmitted during penetrative or non-penetrative sex.

-Below you'll find a table summarizing the risk practices for each Sexually Transmitted Infection.
+Below, you'll find a summary table of risky practices for each STI.
 Don't hesitate to consult the page for each STI for more details on modes of transmission.

-STIs are never transmitted by contact with surfaces such as toilet seats, swimming pools or saunas, or by the exchange of saliva (kissing, drinking from the same glass).
+STIs are never transmitted by contact with surfaces such as toilet seats, swimming pools or saunas.
+Only hepatitis B can be transmitted through saliva.

 - Ask a health professional for advice.
 Do not use ointments, disinfectants or antibiotics without medical advice.

 - Follow the treatment to the end.
-Follow the prescribed dose and duration of treatment to get the most effective treatment possible.
+Follow the prescribed dose and duration of treatment to get the best possible care.

 - Warn your partners.
 It's essential that everyone is screened and treated in time to limit the risk of reinfection and break the chain of transmission.

-- Once cured, continue to protect yourself if you have multiple partners, as a new infection is always possible.
+- Some STIs can be contracted more than once, and there are ways to protect yourself if you have multiple partners, but a new infection is always possible.

 Consequences if not treated